What is Citizen Integration?

 First of all, Gartner actually predicts that a lot of incumbent tools propping up old fashioned integration will disappear from the marketing place over the next few years.
 This prediction stems from the fact that a wide range of the enterprise level integration platforms (iPaaS) are built around old ways of working.
 Ways which assume high-levels of complexity, long projects and big budgets.
 All things which are on the way out.

-Modern tools for citizen integrators such as ONEiO.cloud provide simple and single-page dashboards, which replace complex interfaces, platforms and packets of code.
+Modern tools for citizen integrators such as ONEiO Integration Automation Platform, provide simple and single-page dashboards, which replace complex interfaces, platforms and packets of code.
 You can offer integration as a capability to anyone in the organisation and make it their job to mature the way they connect up their tools and processes to other teams around the business.

 Ultimately, people don’t need ‘services’ to help you manage integration… they just need to feel empowered.
 You can do this by changing the mindset, approach and technology you use to building integrations across your business.

-If you’d like to get started, why not try out ONEiO.cloud today for free!
-And let’s see what integrations you can have up and running within just a few hours.
+If you’d like to get started, contact our integration experts and let’s see what integrations you can have up and running within just a few hours.

 Read more: Ultimate guide to application integration